ChuongQuoc1413017/Note/README.md

-# Lecture_Note, Poster, and Other Rerouses
+# Lecture Notes, Posters, and Other Rerouses

 Resources for theoretical physics and mathematics